tardate/LittleArduinoProjects/Electronics101/MusicBoxKit/README.md

 I demonstrate driving the module with an Arduino - very simple matter of pulling the inputs A-B-C-D high/low accordingly, master on/off thrown in for good measure.
 Of course, if you really wanted to use a sound chip like this with an Arduino, you could just control it directly.

 Does this generate good sound effects?
 No!
-Twee at best, horribly poor immitation at worst.
+Twee at best, horribly poor imitation at worst.
 But if you want to sound like a cheap toy, this may be exactly what you need;-)

 ### Kit Specs